-Nurse Rebekah Sartori laughs when she speaks of TLC’s staff on the ground in Swaziland.
+Nurse Rebekah Sartori laughs when she speaks of TLC’s staff on the ground in Eswatini.
 “We work so closely together, I don’t think there’s much they don’t know about me.”

 To supporters in North America, Rebekah says: “Remember you’re making an impact and play a vital role in God’s kingdom.
 It might be easy to be disconnected, so please make every effort to stay committed.
 I’m truly grateful to those who stay committed without seeing TLC firsthand.”

-About TLC’s long-term presence in Swaziland, Rebekah notes: “Harry and Echo have been willing to follow where God is leading.
-TLC has a more and more established place, medically and spiritually, in Swaziland.
+About TLC’s long-term presence in Eswatini, Rebekah notes: “Harry and Echo have been willing to follow where God is leading.
+TLC has a more and more established place, medically and spiritually, in Eswatini.
 We’ve grown, been given property, and have a place to call home.
 That’s plenty of evidence that TLC is here to stay.”